 In 2016, Colorado passed a large portion of a bill to achieve equity for charter schools in the state, including multiple compliance and regulatory changes.
-DFER - Colorado, as lead member of the Communities of Practice coalition through the National Alliance for Public Charter Schools, continued this work into 2017 and successfully passed Mill Levy Equity in 2017.
+DFER - Colorado, as a lead member of the Communities of Practice coalition through the National Alliance for Public Charter Schools, continued this work into 2017 and successfully passed Mill Levy Equity in 2017.

 The bill, which gives charter schools access to local mill levies, was originally part of legislation SB61, but this bill stalled, as it only addressed charter schools.
-Union groups drew a line in the sand and did negative mailers against the speaker of the house and the joint budget committee in attempts to apply pressure to democrats to kill the measure.
-On Monday before session ended, DFER Colorado worked to place the legislation into a separate compromise bill focused on students in order to pass.
+Union groups drew a line in the sand and did negative mailers against the speaker of the house and the joint budget committee in attempts to apply pressure to Democrats to kill the measure.
+On Monday before the session ended, DFER Colorado worked to place the legislation into a separate compromise bill focused on students in order to pass.
 The compromise expanded equity for both charter school students and innovation school students.
 Eventually, both chambers passed HB1375 and the bill became law.
 Colorado is the first state in the nation to pass this policy.

 Policy / Coalition Partners